-In this Specification, pavement courses to be overlaid with a friction course are considered surface courses.
-Other asphalt paving is subject to straightedge and visual inspection and irregularity correction as shown below:
+In this Specification, pavement courses to be overlaid with an OGFC or PEM are considered surface courses.
+All OGFC or PEM are to be evaluated after the roadway has been opened to traffic for a minimum of 5 days and a maximum of 15 days.
+Asphaltic Concrete paving is subject to straightedge and visual inspection and irregularity correction as shown below: